betaglot/plantabeta/docs/reference/Via/ViaGeometry/ViaSpace/Overview.md

 > the Space that you move through while following a ViaCurve

+## Space between PlantedTrees and Microsites

+You're spacing for the branches of the fully grown trees.

 ## ViaTotalSpace

 > The entire ViaSpace of Piece or BagUp.